These are two awarenesses that anchored in me more deeply last week, thanks to a bodywork session with the talented Tricia.

 Which brings me to the other awareness that came forward: I am not alone.
 This was demonstrated clearly in my mind when a saw a wolf (in the mind's eye) come stand beside me, in support and connection.
 In fact, it seemed comical in that moment to believe in anything other than our connectedness.
 How could one be alone?
 It is impossible.

 We are of One.

 Through sheer existence, we hold one another.
-We are both the hold-ee [in the illusion of separateness] and the holder [through our interconnection with all others].
+We are both the one being held [in the illusion of separateness] as well as the holder [through our interconnection with all others].